postmodern/pullr/README.md

 ## Description

 Pullr is a Ruby library for quickly pulling down or updating any Repository.
-Pullr currently supports Git, Mercurial (Hg), SubVersion (SVN) and Rsync.
+Currently, Pullr supports Git, Mercurial (Hg), SubVersion (SVN) and Rsync.
+Pullr provides a command-line utility and an API which can be used by other frameworks.

 ## Features